Can Positive Suffering be the Solution to Preventing Mass School Shootings?

 Daily Positive Suffering

 There are ways in which we can build our tolerance to suffering.
-We will be sharing a practical and actionable guide so that you can create the daily habit of positive suffering.

 Some of the things I do: